staabm/staabm.github.io/draft.md

 The year 2023 comes to an end and I want to have a look back at my open source contributions.

-To be honest: The main motivation for this post is getting awareness for all the open source work I am doing in my freetime.
+To be honest: The main motivation for this post is getting awareness for all the open source work happening in my free time.
-I am spending 20-40 hours per month and I would love 💕 to even reduce hours on my primary job to support the open source community even more.
+I am spending 20-40 hours per month and would love 💕 to even reduce hours on my primary job to support the open source community even more.

 This will only be possible when more people [support my open source work by becoming a sponsor](https://github.com/sponsors/staabm).